eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 For this lab, we are going to start with the same inlist as before, but we'll be adding a few things.
 We will be changing parameters in `&colors`, `&controls`, and the `inlist_pgstar`.
 Let's start with `&colors`.

+> [!TIP]
+> As you edit your inlists, make sure to leave comments by using `!`.
+It's a good thing to get in the habit of & is very helpful when looking back at old codes!

 #### Setting up Custom Colors in `&colors`

 This is where we can enable synthetic photometry and determine what filters we'd like to use.
 Let's look through the [documentation](https://github.com/MESAHub/mesa/tree/main/colors).